 The demand for short-term funds in the money market is a negative function of the interbank interest rate since at a higher rate less banks are willing to borrow some of their expected shortages from other banks, compared to risk that at the end of the day they will have to borrow money from the central bank to cover any mistaken expectations of their reserve position.

 The main instrument of this liquidity management is through open market operations, that is, buying and selling government debt.
 When the competitive pressures in the overnight funds market drives the interbank rate below the desired target rate, the central bank drains liquidity by selling government debt.
 This open market intervention therefore will result in a higher value for the overnight rate.
 Importantly, we characterise the debt-issuance as a monetary policy operation designed to provide interest-rate maintenance.
-This is in stark contrast to orthodox theory which asserts that debt-issuance is an aspect of fiscal policy and is required to finance deficit spending.
+So government debt serves a monetary policy function as part of the central bank’s desire to maintain specific interest rate targets.

 The significant point for this discussion which we build on next is to expose the myth of crowding out is that net government spending (deficits) which is not taken into account by the central bank in its liquidity decision, will manifest as excess reserves (cash supplies) in the clearing balances (bank reserves) of the commercial banks at the central bank.
 We call this a system-wide surplus.
 In these circumstances, the commercial banks will be faced with earning the lower support rate return on surplus reserve funds if they do not seek profitable trades with other banks, who may be deficient of reserve funds.
 The ensuing competition to offload the excess reserves puts downward pressure on the overnight rate.
 However, because these are horizontal transactions and necessarily net to zero, the interbank trading cannot clear the system-wide surplus.
 Accordingly, if the central bank desires to maintain the current target overnight rate, then it must drain this surplus liquidity by selling government debt, a vertical transaction.